-Oregon state government is excited to announce that we have transitioned our recruitment system to Workday.
-With Workday, you will be able to easily find and apply to open jobs on any device, including your mobile phone.
+Oregon state government uses Workday as our recruitment and employee management system.
+With Workday, you will be able to easily find and apply to open jobs on any device, including your mobile phone, on our job board website.

 If you can say "yes" to all three of the following questions, this may be the job for you!